HIppei/open-data-in-sapporo/README.md

 npm i @i2i3i/open-data-in-sapporo
 ```

-- Data available
+- Group, Resource id and Params

 This [Json file](./open-data.json) lists all data up.
-Next example will show you how to use.
+Next example will show you how to use those data.

 - Example 1

-This example indicates group `statistics_sapporo`, resource `821c83f6-492b-44db-bbde-fca9d2774645` with no parameters.
+  This example indicates Group `statistics_sapporo`, Resource id `821c83f6-492b-44db-bbde-fca9d2774645` with no Params.

 ```typescript
 import odisa from '@i2i3i/open-data-in-sapporo';